 Detox Phase 2: Stabilization

 During this phase of detox, you reach a substance-free state.
-Every client at Cornerstone receives tailored individual care based on many factors, including the substance used, length of time used, age, your overall health, and a number of other factors.
+Every client at Cornerstone receives tailored individual care based on many factors, including the substance used, length of time used, age, overall health, and a number of other factors.
 Physicians and support staff will talk with you about your future in recovery and the next stage of treatment.
 Your family members and significant other will be invited to engage in the process with guidance from our clinical team.

 Detox Phase 3: Education